breatheco-de/content/src/content/how-to/how-to-square-a-number-in-python.md

 #Output-> 25
 ```

+You can find more of these articles at [4Geeks](https://4geeks.com/).
 Hope you enjoyed the reading and keep on the Geek side!